Total Knee Replacement (TKR) Surgery

-Our Consultant Orthopaedic Surgeons at King’s College Hospital Dubai, have performed over 10,000 Total Knee Replacement (TKR) surgeries.
+Our Orthopedic Surgeons at King’s College Hospital Dubai, have performed over 10,000 Total Knee Replacement (TKR) surgeries.

 Knee replacement surgery at King’s – What can you expect.

 The knee is a complex joint that consists of three bones:

 Strong ligaments connect the thigh and calf muscles to the bones around the knee thus controlling the knee function and motion.
 Cartilage and other soft tissue cushion and cover the bones helping them to glide together smoothly.
 When you straighten or bend the knee, the end of the femur moves against the end of the tibia making the patella to glide in front of the femur.

 When the cartilage that cushions the joint is worn away or degrades completely, the bones rub together and become rough or scraped.
 This results in osteoarthritis which causes pain and limits movements that involve bending the knee such as getting in and out of chairs, climbing stairs or walking.
 The knee may also swell since the joint is not stable.

 Total knee replacement surgery is done to treat disability and pain in the knee which is most commonly caused by osteoarthritis.

 Patient Testimonial – Dr Shine & George | TKR – Osteoarthritis & Arthrofibrosis

 Patient Testimonial – Dr Paul & Elaine | TKR & Knee Revision